michherren/waldkauz/README.md

 ---

 This is a weekend-project to explore multi-arch builds and packaging in go.
-Waldkauz is a small wrapper around the awesome [Kowl](https://github.com/cloudhut/kowl) Kafka-Client.
-The generated static binary includes everything needed to run kowl.
+Waldkauz is a small wrapper around the awesome [Redpanda Console (formerly known as Kowl)](https://github.com/redpanda-data/console) Kafka-Client.
+The generated static binary includes everything needed to run console.

 **important:** This is provided as is and only very limited testing was done!